 Anticholinesterase activity

 Alzheimer’s disease is a deadly neurodegenerative disease with progressive character and has become a major health problem especially in industrialized countries where the life expectancy is higher.
-It is also a common form of dementia especially among the elder population in which irreversible neuronal loss and abnormal behavioral changes are evident in this disease.53 Antioxidant extracts from plants play an important role in the prevention of Alzheimer’s disease.54 In addition, reports indicate a correlation between antioxidant power and the anticholinesterase activity.55 The use of antioxidants may reduce the Alzheimer’s disease progression and minimize neuronal degeneration by inhibition of the acetylcholinesterase enzyme.56 Treatments of the Alzheimer’s disease include disease-modifying treatments, psychotropic agents and especially the cholinesterase inhibitors, which block the hydrolysis of two chemical neurotransmitters, i.e. acetylcholine and butyrylcholine (BuChE).53 However, most of these drugs have side effects such as liver damage and bradycardia.
+It is also a common form of dementia especially among the elder population in which irreversible neuronal loss and abnormal behavioral changes are evident in this disease.53 Antioxidant extracts from plants play an important role in the prevention of Alzheimer’s disease.54 In addition, reports indicated a correlation between antioxidant power and the anticholinesterase activity.55 The use of antioxidants may reduce the Alzheimer’s disease progression and minimize the neuronal degeneration by inhibition of the acetylcholinesterase enzyme.56 Treatments of the Alzheimer’s disease include disease-modifying treatments, psychotropic agents and especially the cholinesterase inhibitors, which block the hydrolysis of two chemical neurotransmitters, i.e. acetylcholine and butyrylcholine (BuChE).53 However, most of these drugs have side effects such as liver damage and bradycardia.
 Synthetic antioxidants also caused liver damage and carcinogenesis in rats, that stimulated scientists to find new natural and harmless antioxidants, as well as anticholinesterase compounds.56 Fig. 5 shows the effects of PEA or PEB (10 mg/mL) on anticholinesterase activity at different incubation times (5 to 30 min).
 Remarkably, time-dependent inhibition of butyrylcholinesterase was observed after PEA and PEB treatments.
-PEB is more active than PEA (Fig. 5).
+PEB was more active than PEA (Fig. 5).
 For PEA, the percentage of BChE inhibition after 5 and 30 min were respectively of 1.25 ± 0.25 % and 7.30 ± 0.48 %.
 After 30 min of PEB treatment, the BChE inhibition reached a maximum of 11.53 ± 0.12 %.
-Anticholinesterase activities of polysaccharides are not well studied.
-No significant evidence has been proven that they are specifically active toward the Alzheimer’s disease.
-But many polysaccharides could have regenerative properties and functions as memory and learning enhancers.57 Asker et al. suggest that polysaccharides isolated from Bacillus sp may be a good natural source for Alzheimer’s disease therapy.57 In the other hand, Custódio et al. evaluated the BChE activity of N. oculata organics and water extracts.58 Maximum inhibition (21 %) was observed after treatment with N. oculata aqueous extract at the maximal concentration of 0.5 mg/mL.
-Custódio et al. indicated that aqueous extract from Isochrysis galbana possesses an anticholinesterase activity (IC50 of 0.11 mg/mL).59
+Anticholinesterase activities of polysaccharides were not well studied.
+No significant evidence has been proven that they were specifically active toward the Alzheimer’s disease.
+But many polysaccharides could have regenerative properties and functions as memory and learning enhancers.57 Asker et al. suggested that polysaccharides isolated from Bacillus sp may be a good natural source for Alzheimer’s disease therapy.57 In the other hand, Custódio et al. evaluated the BChE activity of N. oculata organics and water extracts.58 Maximum inhibition (21 %) was observed after treatment with N. oculata aqueous extract at the maximal concentration of 0.5 mg/mL.
+Custódio et al. indicated that aqueous extract from Isochrysis galbana possessed an anticholinesterase activity (IC50 of 0.11 mg/mL).59

 Fig. 5.
 Effect of polysaccharidic extracts from Isochrysis galbana (PEA) and Nannochloropsis oculata (PEB) on anticholinesterase activity.
 The results were expressed as butyrylcholinesterase inhibition percentage (%).
 Error bars represent the standard deviation calculated from triplicate experiments.